jankozik/parallax-wallpaper/README.md

 ## Creating Wallpapers

-Want to share Your wallpaper?
-Join our [discord](https://discord.gg/JmkCqjYFQa)!

 Parallax wallpapers are not popular.
 Because of this if You want some cool parallax wallpaper, You have to either find a parallax game background on the internet and use it as a wallpaper or cut some real wallpaper into layers using Gimp or Photoshop.

 #### How to create a wallpaper for Layered WallPaper